thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/querymultiple.md

 {% include template-h1.html %}

 ## Description
-Execute multiple queries within the same command and map results.
+QueryMultiple method is an extension method which can be called from any object of type IDbConnection.
+It can execute multiple queries within the same command and map results.

 {% highlight csharp %}
 string sql = "SELECT * FROM Invoice WHERE InvoiceID = @InvoiceID; SELECT * FROM InvoiceItem WHERE InvoiceID = @InvoiceID;";